Art Meets Science: The Bright Beneath

 The Center's executive director, Irene Sanders, was a guest on dialogue, the award-winning radio and TV program of the Woodrow Wilson International Center for Scholars in Washington, DC.
 In this wide-ranging 30 minute interview, she and program host, John Milewski, covered a range of topics from the economy to cyber security to nuclear proliferation, all designed to demonstrate the usefulness of complexity science to strategic thinking, foresight development and national security.

-See the interview in the media window below or go directly to the Wilson Center website.
+See the interview in the media window below.

 Traffic Jam: NPR Radio Interview (2003)